mdbootstrap/adminlte-laravel/README.md

 ```

 And disable AdminLTETemplateServiceProvider in config/app.php file ( take into account that Adminte-laravel Facades and
-custom commands will not available).
+custom commands will not be available).

 See issue https://github.com/acacha/adminlte-laravel/issues/69 for more info